Icinga/icinga2/doc/21-development.md

 Furthermore, you may also have to install debug symbols for Boost and your C library.

-If you're building your own binaries you should use the `-DCMAKE_BUILD_TYPE=Debug` cmake build flag for debug builds.
+If you're building your own binaries, you should use the `-DCMAKE_BUILD_TYPE=Debug` cmake build flag for debug builds.